VB-Guron/VB-Guron/README.md

 <h3 align="center">~ A Computer Science Student ~</h3>

 <p align = "justify">
 Hi there!
 This is a newly created github account for the year 2023.
-The goal of creating a new account is to try and maintain and more professional and presentable repositories.
+The goal of creating a new account is to try and maintain a more professional and presentable github repositories.
 More projects are currently uploading while some may be uploaded next month as I maxed out the avalablie bandwidth of uploads on github.
 Additionally, contribution invitation are still being sent to some of the co-authors of some collaboration repositories.
 </p>

 - 📫 How to reach me **vb.guron@gmail.com**